Bhaskar–Jagannathan syndrome: Cause

-Diagnose
+Diagnosis

 There are three different ways to diagnose Bhaskar–Jagannathan.
 This disorder may be diagnosed by a urine test, a blood test, and an X-ray of the eyes or other body parts.

 Treatment

 Treatment for this rare genetic disorder can be physical therapy, there have been antibiotics found to be effective, and surgery has been found to be another solution.